 - Mandatory annual all staff Emergency Preparedness online training

 Exercises & Testing

-BlackRock exercises it BCPs to ensure the procedures for recovering business operations are appropriate, and that key personnel are familiar with documented procedures.
-Similarly, facilities-based exercises are conducted with BCM team participation.
-Broadly, the firm utilizes the following recovery strategies in its BCPs:
+BlackRock exercises its BCPs to ensure the procedures for recovering business operations are appropriate, and that key personnel are familiar with documented procedures.
+Each year, several exercises are performed:

-- Alternative location exercises (e.g., work area recovery or alternate BlackRock office)
+- Alternate location (e.g., dedicated recovery site or alternate BlackRock office)

-- Critical process transfer (e.g., transferring workload to another unaffected office and team)
+- Critical process transfer (e.g., transferring workload to an unaffected office and team)

 - System fail-over testing, including external vendors where appropriate

 - Evacuation drills, notification system tests and periodic generator tests

 BCM exercise results are documented and reviewed with all involved participants following each exercise.
 Recommendations for improvements to the recovery process are identified and any corrective actions clearly defined and assigned to the appropriate personnel.